Hatching an Isomara Egg

 Nurture the Egg

-For an Isomara egg to hatch, it will need to be cared for.
+For an Isomara egg to hatch, it requires proper care.
 Create an image, story, or craft of the egg being cared for by at least one adult isomara (Ask for permission before using someone else's character or use the NPC's Carmen or Frio).
-Depict the adult isomara caring for the egg in some way, like warming the egg, washing the egg, keeping a watchful eye on the egg, etc. See the Egg Nurturing Prompt for artwork and literature requirements.
+Depict the adult isomara caring for the egg in some way, such as warming it, washing it, or keeping a watchful eye on it.
+See the Egg Nurturing Prompt for artwork and literature requirements.

 • You can use an Incubation Energizer as a substitute for the artwork/literature.
 When submitting the prompt.